QuickFastly/Nova-Regna/World/Map/Ilmaria/Ilmaria.md

 ## History

-Nothing for now.
+TBD

 ## Geography

 As an entirely man-made landmass, Ilmaria has an almost entirely urban topography.
-It is most famously known for its two-tiered structure, with nearly half the area of the country being elevated 40 stories.
+It is most famously known for its two-tiered structure, with nearly half the area of the country being elevated 40 stories, and for the colossal building in the center of the nation that reaches from the very bottom of the landmass to 3.22 kilometers (2 miles) above sea level.
 There are dense forests along the lower edge of the country with plenty of flora and fauna carefully maintained throughout the rest of the country, with heavy usage of hydroponics.
 The climate is tropical and experiences the same seasonal effects as the natural land surrounding the country.

 ## Government & Politics